 Jane is a Certified Focusing Professional with the Focusing Institute in New York, a Certified Facilitator in Mindfulness-Based Cognitive Therapy (MBCT) with the Centre for Mindfulness Studies in Toronto, a Reiki practitioner, and she is in the final stages of certification in Somatic Experiencing (SE).
 Her background includes working with individuals and groups to foster wellness, trauma healing and recovery.

 Jane has a body-based, multi-cultural orientation to psycho-spiritual wellness.
 Her person-centered, humanistic and integrative practice includes solution-focused, mindfulness-based, cognitive-behavioral, somatic, psychodynamic and transpersonal approaches to supporting clients, depending on their needs and preferences.

-Olushola Oludipe (preferred name: Shola) is completing his graduate degree in Masters of Pastoral Studies and is working towards becoming a registered psychotherapist.
-Shola integrates spirituality into his counselling and psychotherapy work if desired by the client.
+Olushola Oludipe (preferred name: Shola) is completing his graduate degree in Masters of Pastoral Studies.
+Shola integrates spirituality into his counselling and therapy work if desired by the client.
 Shola uses a client-centred, strength-based approach in his work with people.
 Shola is skilled at active listening, being supportive in journeying with people as they navigate various life challenges and has experience in career coaching.
 He has experience as a spiritual care provider in a hospital setting.

 A native of Nigeria, Shola has worked as a marketing professional for up to 15 years during which he had the privilege of living in different parts of the world such as Singapore and the United Arab Emirates before immigrating to Canada.
 Shola loves to hike and go camping during the summer.